GabrielModog/getwit/readme.md

 # Getwit

-Get tweets and making a dataset.
+Get tweets and making a simple dataset.

 ## Getting Started